LeMinux/PresentingSecureProgramming/Files/Files.md

 Your devices, your memory, your configs, your standard input and output, processes, and mounted file systems are "files".
 But how could this possibly be?
 Aren't files a logical location of binary data on disk?
-Well the previous saying is not entirely true.
+Well the previous statement is not entirely true.
 A more accurate saying would be to say "everything can be treated as a file".
 There is a singular common interface where a program can use open(), close(), read(), and write() no matter the "file".
 The actual implementation is abstracted away, and the program just has to worry about a byte stream.